AskTDSNI: "What is the difference between professional and domestic cleaning?"

 What will the landlord do if I clean, but not to a professional standard?

-There is no ‘one size fits all’ answer to this, as it depends on the state of the property at the start and end of the tenancy, what is in the tenancy agreement and a lot of other factors.
+There is no ‘one size fits all’ answer to this, as it depends on the recorded cleanliness of the property at the start and end of the tenancy, what is in the tenancy agreement and other factors.
 For simplicity’s sake, let’s make a few assumptions.
-First, assume that it states in the tenancy agreement that the property must be cleaned to a professional standard and that the property was noted as ‘cleaned to a professional standard’ in the check-in report.
+First, assume that it states in the tenancy agreement that the property must be cleaned to a professional standard and that the property was noted as ‘professionally cleaned’ in the check-in report.
 Let’s also assume that while the property is clean on the check-out report, there are areas that weren’t cleaned to a professional standard – e.g. the oven wasn’t cleaned, and the shower had the early signs of mould in the grout.

 In this case, the landlord would be able to make a good case for a compensatory amount to be deducted from the tenant’s deposit.
 Therefore, it is incredibly important for you to be aware of the cleaning standard of the property at the start of the tenancy and ensure this is noted in the check-in report.